hsutter/cppfront/docs/index.md

 ### What is Cpp2?

-"Cpp2," short for "C++ syntax 2," is my ([Herb Sutter's](https://github.com/hsutter)) personal project to try to make writing ordinary C++ types/functions/objects be much simpler and safer, without breaking backward compatibility.
+"Cpp2," short for "C++ syntax 2," is my ([Herb Sutter's](https://github.com/hsutter)) personal project to try to make writing ordinary C++ types/functions/objects be much **simpler and safer**, without breaking backward compatibility.
 Bjarne Stroustrup said it best:

-> "Inside C++, there is a much smaller and cleaner language struggling to get out." <br>— Bjarne Stroustrup, _The Design and Evolution of C++_ (D&E), 1994
+> "Inside C++, there is a much smaller and cleaner language struggling to get out." <br>&emsp;&emsp;— Bjarne Stroustrup, _The Design and Evolution of C++_ (D&E), 1994
 >
-> "Say 10% of the size of C++ in definition and similar in front-end compiler size. ... most of the simplification would come from generalization." <br>— Bjarne Stroustrup, _ACM History of Programming Languages III_, 2007
+> "Say 10% of the size of C++ in definition and similar in front-end compiler size. ... most of the simplification would come from generalization." <br>&emsp;&emsp;— Bjarne Stroustrup, _ACM History of Programming Languages III_, 2007

-My goal is to try to prove that Stroustrup is right: that it's possible and desirable to have true C++ with all its expressive power and control and with full backward compatibility, but in a flavor that's **10x simpler** with fewer quirks and special cases to remember, and **50x safer** where it's far easier to not write security bugs by accident.
+My goal is to try to prove that Stroustrup is right: that it's possible and desirable to have true C++ with all its expressive power and control and with full backward compatibility, but in a flavor that's 10x simpler with fewer quirks and special cases to remember, [^simpler] and 50x safer where it's far easier to not write security bugs by accident.

 We can't make an improvement that large to C++ via gradual evolution to today's syntax, because some important changes would require changing the meaning of code written in today's syntax.
 For example, we can never change a language feature default in today's syntax, not even if the default creates a security vulnerability pitfall, because changing a default would break vast swathes of existing code.
 Having a distinct alternative syntax gives us a "bubble of new code" that doesn't exist today, and have: